Best Of15 min read

 • Easy setup — bank sync takes minutes

-• Good for getting a snapshot before committing to a paid tool
+• Good for getting a snapshot before committing to paid tools

 Cons: